Spelt/ZXing.Delphi/README.md

 ### Changes
+- v3.5
+	- Fixed a QRCode bug.
+Did not find the QRCode in some cases.
+Bugfix: https://github.com/Spelt/ZXing.Delphi/issues/65
 - v3.4
 	- Added an advanced test app.
 Featuring faster camera, sound, barcode marker,warning for slow camera and a cool HUD.
 It makes use of huge camera performance tweak.
 See Readme in the uMain.pas and https://quality.embarcadero.com/browse/RSP-10592
 	- Little cleanup